Tejas252002/Banking/README.md

 # 📊 Customer Banking Data Analysis

-This Jupyter notebook project presents a comprehensive exploratory data analysis (EDA) of customer banking data from a fictional banking system.
+This project presents a comprehensive exploratory data analysis (EDA) of customer banking data from a fictional banking system.
 The goal of this analysis is to uncover key insights into customer profiles, financial behaviors, and potential risk factors using data visualization and statistical techniques.

 ---